orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 Each provider may have specific configuration properties.
 For the latest settings, see [`properties-form-runner.xml`](https://github.com/orbeon/orbeon-forms/blob/master/src/main/resources/config/properties-form-runner.xml#L17).

-## Attachments

-[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)
+## Storing attachments in the filesystem or on S3

 By default, attachments are stored in the database.
-You can configure Form Runner to store attachments in the file system instead.
+Alternatively, you can configure Form Runner to store attachments in the filesystem ([\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)) or S3 ([SINCE Orbeon Forms 2025.1]).
 This is useful for larger attachments, for example.

+### Filesystem

-You can do so globally by setting the following property:
+To store attachments in the filesystem, you can do so globally by setting the following property:

 ```xml
 <property